bndnio/concurrency-mini-problems/README.md

 Comparing to the mutex implementation, runtime was relatively similar.
 The first run of the mutex implementation clocked 1.09s, while the second measured 1.06s.
-Laying on either side of the time of the channel implementation, it's fair so say the rumtime is relatively equivalent, and depends more on scheduling at runtime.
+Laying on either side of the time of the channel implementation, it's fair so say the runtime is relatively equivalent, and depends more on scheduling at runtime.

 The biggest difference between the two was the memory usage.
 Although the memory usage measurement was inconsistent, the usage was more than a